 Additionally, it’s important to keep connected with your partner through the years while you are raising children together.
 This is beneficial for dealing with the current stressors in life and so you do not end up married to a stranger once your children are grown.
 Again, communication and time spent together are key to maintaining the relationship with your partner.

 Being open to your partner’s thoughts, feelings, and beliefs and your partner being open to yours has unlimited benefits with trust, respect, security, and a feeling of being fulfilled by your partner You and your partner do not have to agree on everything or even a majority of things in life, but when you utilized open communication strategies you can still have appropriate two-way communication with your partner that is beneficial to both of you and leads to maintaining a healthy relationship together.

 Keep in Mind

 You were able to choose your partner.
-You typically have no other family member in your life you were allowed to learn about and then decided if you wanted to keep them around.
+We typically have no other family member in our lives we are allowed to learn about and then decide if we want to keep them around.
 You put plenty of thought and energy into dating and learning about your partner’s likes and dislikes when you first met them.
 This interest should continue through the years as you both grow and change.